pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

       as a source of mask shape or mask opacity values in the transparent imaging model.
 The alpha source parameter in the graphics state determines whether the mask values shall be interpreted as shape or opacity.
       </p>
-      <p>If present, this entry shall override the current soft mask in the graphics state, as well as the image’s <b>Mask</b> entry, if any.
+      <p>If present, this entry shall override the current soft mask in the graphics state, as well as the image's <b>Mask</b> entry, if any.
       However, the other transparency-related graphics state parameters — blend mode and alpha constant — shall remain in effect.
       If <b>SMask</b> is absent and <b>SMaskInData</b> has value 0, the image shall have no associated soft mask (although the current soft mask in the graphics state may still apply).
       <ins onMouseEnter="mouseEnter(this)" data-issue="215" data-iso="approved"><b>SMask</b> shall not be present if <b>SMaskInData</b> has a non-zero value (if present, <b>SMask</b> shall be ignored).</ins>